 If the student begins the Stop Out during the trimester, the following conditions also apply.
 Charges will be pro-rated following the standard refund policy which may result in a balance due.
 Financial Aid Services will calculate the Return of Title IV funds.
 Graceland loan offices will advise the student of the amount he/she has borrowed and his/her responsibility to repay the loans.
 Any grace period for a loan will go into effect and could be exhausted before the student returns.
-Current courses for which the student is enrolled will be recorded as follows: when the Stop Out is effective before the last day to drop classes for the session, classes will be dropped from the student's record; after the last day to drop classes, but before the last day to withdraw from classes, the appropriate grade will be recorded.
+Current courses for which the student is enrolled will be recorded as follows: when the Stop Out is effective before the last day to drop classes for the session, classes will be dropped from the student's record; after the last day to drop classes, but before the last day to withdraw from classes, "W" grades will be recorded; and after the last day to withdraw from classes, the appropriate grade will be recorded.